-Greg Mortenson's Lasting Lessons on Afghanistan
+Three Cups of Tea Writer Greg Mortenson’s Lasting Lessons in Afghanistan

 In the debates over the veracity of Greg Mortenson’s books and the activities of his not-for-profit institute, we should take care not to overstate his influence on U.S. counterinsurgency doctrine or the strategy in Afghanistan.
 We also should take care, if the Three Cups of Tea writer’s words prove fabricated, not to toss out the baby with the bathwater.